spacemanstan/FCC-Dice-Exercise/README.md

 ## Instructions
 The easiest way to view the project is to go to the live hosting of it [here](https://spacemanstan.github.io/FCC-Dice-Exercise/).
 However, if you wish to run the code yourself, the easiest way is to use the Angular dev environment.

+## Approach
+I started by making a dice roller because I panicked and was late to start, and had made a dice roller in the past.
+I then converted the dice roller into the dice sim
+I used angular for the project because of two advantages, I can host it using pages, and I think FCC uses Angular

 After you clone the project, ensure you are in the base folder and run the command:
 ```bash
 ng serve